Take-Your-Money-Corp/not-avg-lifecoach/README.md

 <div align="center">
   <img height="500" src="./Documentation/img/A3_screenshots/sta.png">
 </div>

+## Unit Tests
+### 1. bot.spec.js
+This tests if the bot message from its parent component is rendered to the DOM.

+### 2. chatMessenger.spec.js
+This tests if the frontend is communicating with the backend - passing data through.
+It forms a handshake with the NLP API when the chat messenger component is mounted.It sets the error variable on API request failure when the component mounts.
+If the exchange occurs the test case passes.

+### 3. user.spec.js
+This tests if the user message from its parent component is rendered to the DOM.

 ## Extractable APIs
 - Bot.vue: Could be designed to receive and return data processed by our chatbot.